Are you a beginner photographer who doesn’t want to spend much money on equipment?

 It was the name of my first book, and it’s still one of my favorites.

-The idea behind it was simple: take pictures of animals in their natural habitats without human interference or manipulation.
+The idea was simple: take pictures of animals in their natural habitats without human interference or manipulation.

-And that’s how they should be seen: not as pets or zoo exhibits, but as wild animals who deserve our respect and protection from harm.
+And that’s how they should be seen: not as pets or zoo exhibits, but as wild animals who deserve our respect and harm protection.

 Features